On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: Introduction and notation

-In most cases in this paper, we suppose that the discounted factor $\delta$ is real and non negative because this has some direct actuarial or queueing interpretation.
-However, it has to be pointed out that, mathematically speaking, Definitions (\ref{Zdt}) and (\ref{Zjt}) can in some cases be extended to some {\it complex} $\delta$, as is the case in Section \ref{sec:workload} where $\delta\in\nbC$ is needed for technical purposes.
+In most cases in this paper, we suppose that the discounted factor $\delta$ is real and non negative because of its discounting role.
+However it has to be pointed out that, mathematically speaking, Definitions (\ref{Zdt}) and (\ref{Zjt}) can in some cases be extended to some {\it complex} $\delta$, as will be the case in Section \ref{sec_single_queue} where $\delta\in\nbC$ is needed for technical purposes.
+It will also be convenient to define the process $\tilde{Z}(t)=\tilde{Z}(t,\delta)=(\tilde{Z}_1(t),\ldots,\tilde{Z}_k(t))=e^{\delta t}Z(t)$, i.e.

-Throughout the paper, we assume that vector $X$ admits joint moments of all order.
-Let us denote {\bf (A)} for the following assumption:

-An important consequence of {\bf (A)} is the following result, of which proof is given at the beginning of Section~\ref{sec:Proofs}. \begin{lemm} If {\bf (A)} holds then the associated renewal function $m:t\ge 0\mapsto \nbE[N_t]$ admits a density $u(t)$, and this latter verifies

-Besides, this density is upper bounded: There exists $C>0$ such that $u(t)\le C,\ \forall t\ge 0 $. \end{lemm} Not all results in this paper require Assumption {\bf (A)} to hold.
-We refer to it only when it is needed in what follows.
+Although $\tilde{Z}(t)$ does not have a direct actuarial or queueing interpretation, it will turn out that most results will concern this process rather than $Z(t)$.